Emmerdale: United KingdomEmmerdale was initially broadcast two afternoons a week in 1972, typically on Mondays and Tuesdays. From 1977, the series moved out of the daytime programming slot, with eight out of the fourteen ITV regions choosing to accommodate the programme in the 7:00pm Tuesday and Thursday slots. The other six regions, including all of Scotland and London, preferred the 5:15pm slots on Mondays and Tuesdays. From 6 January 1988, all ITV regions networked the show in the 6:30pm slot, but two years later, the transmission time reverted to 7:00pm, still twice weekly. By January 1997, ITV had opted to increase output to three episodes a week, and from October 2000, a further two episodes were added, meaning Emmerdale was broadcasting every weekday. A sixth episode begin to air on Sundays in 2004, making Emmerdale the first British soap to broadcast six episodes a week. In January 2008, as with Coronation Street, ITV announced they would cease airing Emmerdale on a Sunday night; this meant that Emmerdale would still air at 7:00pm each weekday, but to compensate, the Tuesday episode would run until 8:00pm. Producers of the soap explained that "each hour-long episode on Tuesday will be specially written and won't be two half-hour ones put together." The move meant that the second half of Emmerdales Tuesday episode would clash with rival BBC soap EastEnders.

 On 8 July 2009, ITV announced that they were to revamp their schedule yet again.
 This time, Emmerdale's Tuesday hour-long episode was reduced back down to 30 minutes, and replaced with a second Thursday episode.
 Emmerdale and EastEnders ratings improved due to this, with Emmerdale getting 7.7 million, its highest in over 6 months, on 1 October 2009.
-Between April and August 2019, ITV began airing an additional episode on Tuesdays at 8pm, bringing the total number of episodes a week to seven but it was reduced back to six due to the heavy amount of filming for cast and crew involved.
+Between April and August 2019, ITV began airing an additional episode on Tuesdays at 8pm, bringing the total number of episodes a week to seven, but it was reduced back to six due to the heavy amount of filming for cast and crew involved.
 In March 2020, due to the effects of the COVID-19 pandemic, filming was suspended, and the episodes transmitted per week were decreased to three on Mondays, Wednesdays and Fridays.
 For three weeks of June 2020, two episodes of Emmerdale were transmitted per week in order to preserve episodes.
 At the end of June, episodes returned to three per week.
 In September, Emmerdale returned to its regular transmission count of six weekly episodes.
-In January 2022, it was announced that after 32 years, Emmerdale's transmission time would move to 7:30 pm, due to the ITV Evening News having a longer duration.
-Thursday's episodes have merged into one hour-long slot.
+In January 2022, it was announced that after 32 years, Emmerdale's transmission time would move to 7:30 pm, due to the ITV Evening News receiving a longer duration, with Thursday's episodes merged into one hour-long slot.
 The new scheduling began on Monday 7 March 2022.
+The change meant that Emmerdale once again clashed with EastEnders, this time being a daily occurrence.

-Broadcast history
+From 2026 onwards, Emmerdale's scheduling is again set to change.
+It was confirmed that half an hour of content would be dropped from the schedule.
+Another change was the timeslot, with the soap set to air every weekday at 8 pm for 30 minutes, with Coronation Street airing afterwards.
+ITV's Managing Director of Media and Entertainment Kevin Lygo explained: "research insights show us that soap viewers are increasingly looking to the soaps for their pacey storytelling.
+Streaming-friendly, 30 minute episodes better provide the opportunity to meet viewer expectations for storyline pace, pay-off and resolution."